gem/oq-engine/doc/manual/sep/liquefaction_data_prep.md

 displacements.

-## Zhu et al. 2015 (general model)
+## Geospatial models

-The liquefaction model by Zhu et al. (2015) calculates the probability of liquefaction via logistic regression of a few variables that are, in principle, easily derived from digital elevation data.
+The geospatial liquefaction models (e.g, [Zhu et al. (2015)][z15], [Zhu et al. (17)][z17]) calculates the probability of liquefaction via logistic regression of a few variables that are, in principle, easily derived from digital elevation data.
 In practice, there are strict requirements on the spatial resolution and sources of these data derivations, and deviations from this will yield values at each site that may be quite discrepant from those calculated 'correctly'.
 This may produce very inaccurate liquefaction probabilities, as the logistic coefficients will no longer be calibrated correctly.

 ### Getting raster values at sites